-□ Redirection of Error Output
+Redirection of Error Output

 The option -e now allows standard error output to be redirected to a file.
 For example, iconx -e prog.err prog executes prog and sends any error output to the file prog.err.
 If - is given in place of a file name, error output is redirected to standard output.
 On systems on which standard output can be redirected to a file, -e - causes both error output and standard output go to that file.
 For example, iconx -e - prog >prog.out redirects both error output and standard output to prog.out.
-The use of - with -e is not available on the Atari ST or Macintosh.